UTZbox/LetsGO/README.md

 (Much more than Arduino)

 I programmed it to act as USB Keyboard, Audio and even Midi-Interface.
-The Main Focus was to have a fast, save, reliable and easy to use Controller for QLAB (on OSX), Go-Button (iOS,iPad) and Ableton Live (OSX).
+The Main Focus was to have a fast, save, reliable and easy to use Controller.
 My tests showed up, that the connection of a USB-Keyboard is the fastet way for executing the Cues.
 (Midi and OSC have always more latency)
-The positive Side-effect is, that I no Driver for OSX or iOS is needed. :)
+The positive Side-effect is, that no Driver for OSX or iOS is needed. :)

 The Schematics is developed, that you can easily add a Wireless Remote.

 If you use an iPad (GO-Button), you are limited with USB connections.
-The built in Audio Output isn’t that good and the connector is to bad for a professional use.
+The built-in Audio Output isn’t that good and the connector is to bad for a professional use.
 Thats why I added an Audio Interface using the Teensy Audio-Shield.
-Yes there are sure better Audio IC``s or Boards, but for the most it has an acceptable quality.
+Yes there are sure better Audio IC``s or Boards, but it has an acceptable quality.
 (Please refer to Limitations)

-To see if the device is running or doing something, two Outputs for LEDs are programmed.
+To see if the Device is running or doing something, two Outputs for LEDs are programmed.
-One for Power is Up (RUN) and one for executing a Cue (TRANSMIT)
+One for Power Up (RUN) and one for executing a Cue (TRANSMIT)

 So in the the End you will get a professional developed tested device, but you can build it by our selves and save a lot of money.
 And you can even adjust it to your special needs.
 How Cool is that ;)